Managing Director

 misti-africa [at] mit.edu / arijaco [at] mit.edu - (617) 258-6020

-Ari Jacobovits is the All Africa Managing Director, connecting MIT students, staff, and faculty to internships, research projects, and teaching opportunities that advance the research, innovation, and education goals of Africa-based organizations.
-Ari's background is in music, human and economic development, humanitarian affairs, and digital technologies encompassing a variety of business development and operations management roles.
-He is also the producer of the MISTI Radio on WMBR 88.1 FM and organizer of the MIT-Africa Forum speaker series.
+He serves as the managing director of MIT-Africa and as the Africa lead for CIS, connecting the MIT community to internships, research projects, and teaching & learning opportunities that bidirectionally advance shared goals in research, innovation, and education.
+Ari's background is in music, human and economic development, humanitarian affairs, and digital technologies, encompassing a variety of business development and operations management roles across sectors.